 Understand your undertones.

-The colors underneath your skin’s surface make a big difference in how a foundation will appear on top of your skin.
+Clinique foundations are formulated and created for all skin tones and undertones—it’s just about understanding the ins and outs of yours.
 To identify what type of undertones you have, examine the inside of your wrist.
-If your veins are blue, then you have neutral undertones, which means you can wear both cool and warm foundation shades (lucky you!).
+If your veins are blue, then you have neutral undertones, which means you can wear both cool and warm foundation shades.
 If your veins look purple-ish, then you have cool undertones, giving your skin a pink tint.
 If your veins look green, then you have warm undertones, giving your skin a golden tone.
-The most important takeaway is that you want to pick a foundation shade that has the same undertones as your skin.
-Clinique uses the following descriptions in all foundation shade names: N for neutral (best for cool and warm undertones), P for pink (best for cool undertones) and G for golden (best for warm undertones).
+The shades in Clinique Even Better foundation shades are easy to navigate because along with shades like Truffle or Alabaster, they are labeled with qualifiers like WN and CN that stand for Warm Neutral and Cool Neutral to help you out.

 Swatch 3 shades.